Sam Pang

-Samuel Pang is an Australian comedian, television presenter, writer, producer and former radio host.
+Samuel Pang (born November 3, 1973) is an Australian comedian, television presenter, writer, producer and former radio host.
+He won the Gold Logie Award in 2026.

 Pang is a host of The Front Bar with Mick Molloy and Andy Maher and is a regular panellist, alongside Ed Kavalee, on Network 10's Have You Been Paying Attention?.
-He also hosts his own weekly variety tonight show Sam Pang Tonight.
+He also hosts his own weekly variety tonight show Sam Pang Tonight and plays the lead role in ABC comedy Ground Up, which satirises the development of the Tasmanian football team.
 Pang has hosted the Logie Awards in 2023, 2024 and 2025.

 He was the host of Chrissie, Sam & Browny on Nova 100 with Chrissie Swan and Jonathan Brown.

 Early life and education

 Pang attended Gold Street Primary School with Lidia Thorpe.
 He also attended Kew High School.
 Pang studied marketing at university.

 Career

 Football

 Pang played Australian rules football for the Collingwood under-19s team in 1991.
 He played six games and kicked one goal.
 Collingwood made the grand final in the final season of the under-19s competition but Pang was not selected.
 In 1992, he moved to Sebastopol in the Ballarat Football League where he was coached by former Carlton champion, Wayne Johnston.
-He then played for Prahran in the VFA where he was coached by former VFL player, Brian Taylor, when selected in the senior side.
+He then played six senior matches for Prahran in the VFA where he was coached by former VFL player, Brian Taylor, when selected in the senior side.

 Pang went on to play country football in regional Victoria, and for Sandy Bay in Tasmania for a number of years.
 He was involved with the Tongala Football Club in the Goulburn Valley Football League from 1996 to 1998.
 He remained in the city, holding down a range of odd jobs, and received a small fee for his football services.